Explore The Secrets Of Walleye Fishing In Utah

 Jigs with a variety of trailers and bait work well in virtually any depth water.
 When walleyes are shallow, spinnerbaits, small crankbaits and rip baits are the often very productive.
 When ice fishing, jigs and ice jigs are very popular.
 As they move deeper, spoons are ideal for active walleye.
 Understanding the seasonal movements of walleyes improves your odds of selecting the right lures for conditions on local waters.

-The Utah state record walleye came out of the Provo River.
+The state record walleye was caught out of the Provo River.